jhnkb/pa1-utf8/CREDIT.md

 "why am i getting segmentation core dumped"

 ChatGPT replied with the usual suspects like array out of bounds, stack overflow, bufferoverflow etc... but I still was not able to find the culprit.
 I then sent ChatGPT a bit of my code where I thought the error was coming from.
 ChatGPT suggested a tool called valgrind and I thought that was helpful because I was able to pinpoint where my issues were.
 I was actually close but ChatGPT/Valgrind helped me find the specific issue.

+https://herolab.usd.de/en/the-security-risks-of-overlong-utf-8-encodings/, From Unicode to Exploit: The Security Risks of Overlong UTF-8 Encodings